pytask-dev/pytask-stata/README.rst

 Command Line Arguments
 ~~~~~~~~~~~~~~~~~~~~~~

-The decorator can be used to pass command line arguments to your Stata executable which
+The decorator can be used to pass command line arguments to your Stata executable.
+For
-is not done, by default, but you could pass the path of the product with
+example, pass the path of the product with

 .. code-block:: python